StoneyJackson/posse201411/README.md

 ## Directions
 [30-40 min]

-1. _Watch_ this repository (find the "watch" button in upper right)
-1. Notify your instructor and wait until your s/he adds you as a collaborator
+1. Give your GitHub handle to your instructor, and s/he'll add you as a collaborator (or a team member).
 1. Find the issue tracker, and pick one issue to work on
 1. Complete the issue
     1. Clone the repository locally